LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 # Methodology Notes

-This document is a narrative log of every point in this repository's analysis pipeline where an initial modeling choice, framing choice, or diagnostic conclusion was found to be unreliable, under-argued, or premature — and was subsequently corrected, retracted, or reframed.
+This document is a narrative log of every point in this repository's analysis pipeline where an initial modeling choice, framing choice, or naming choice was found to be unreliable, under-argued, or premature — and was subsequently corrected, retracted, or reframed.
 It is treated as part of this repository's contribution, not as a section to be edited out once the design was settled.
-The reasoning here is what makes both the Level 1 confirmatory result and the Level 2 exploratory findings trustworthy rather than merely reported.
+The reasoning here is what makes both the confirmatory (H1, H2) results and the post-hoc exploratory (RQ2a–RQ2c) findings trustworthy rather than merely reported.

 Each entry follows the same shape: **what was assumed**, **how it was contradicted**, and **what changed as a result**.
 Entries are grouped by which part of the repository they